Welcome to the Parish Council Website

 E-newsletter and Facebook page

-Our new e-newsletter is now published.
-Read it online here.
-To sign up to the mailing list click here.
+To sign up to the e-newsletter mailing list click here.

 The Parish Council has launched a Facebook page to provide information and updates on Council business, activities and opportunities within the Parish.
 If you have a Facebook account you can "Like" the page to receive updates in your regular feed, but you don't have to be on Facebook to view the page, it is open to all.
 We have also published a new Social Media Policy to guide users of the page.